Configuration#

 Many other file formats can be used to store configuration parameters.
 You may have come across data-serialisation languages (including YAML, TOML, JSON and XML), which can be used independently of your programming language.

-If we were to represent our example configuration from above in YAML, this would look like:
+If we represent our example configuration from above in YAML, it would look like this:

 input_path: "C:/a/very/specific/path/to/input_data.csv"